Chapter 10 - Subset choice

 Analyzing and comparing formalizations

-Simulations are a powerful tool to uncover consequences of formalization choices, especially those that are hard to derive mathematically.
-However, the full power of simulations is yet to be unlocked.
+Simulations are a useful theoretical tool to uncover consequences of formalization choices, especially those that are hard to derive mathematically.
 Looking at single input instances of single formalizations is not very informative and wouldn’t be worth the effort of coding.
-Let’s see what we can learn about the three versions of Selecting Invitees by comparing them to eachother.
+Let’s see what we can learn about the three versions of Selecting Invitees by comparing them to eachother across many inputs.
 We follow the example questions from Chapter 8.

 Using the code below, can you find input where two or more of the models give the same output?
 If you find such input(s), what is it about them that leads to equivalence?